FOR SALE.

 Here is an original horned gramophone from about 1910.
-Called the "Robeyphone" .
-Many similar horned gramophones were imported from
+The case has no markings, but the sound-box that was present

 Here is one of the classic "Must Have" miniature gramophones for serious collectors, the "Mikiphone".". .
 Produced in Switzerland in